-- accident victims - those suffering a personal tragedy or bereavement - those with learning difficulties - those with mental health issues - people with brain damage or forms of dementia - people who have been traumatised or who are sick or terminally ill. - 7.6 Broadcasters should not intentionally intrude upon a person's solitude or seclusion in a way that is inconsistent with a reasonable expectation of privacy.
+- accident victims - where it is evident to the broadcaster a person is those suffering a personal tragedy or bereavement - where it is evident to the broadcaster a person has those with learning difficulties - where it is evident to the broadcaster a person has those with mental health issues - where it is evident to the broadcaster a person has people with brain damage or forms of dementia - where it is evident to the broadcaster a person has been people who have been traumatised or who are sick or terminally ill. - 7.6 Broadcasters should not intentionally intrude upon a person's solitude or seclusion in a way that is inconsistent with a reasonable expectation of privacy.